-Leicestershire County Council, as the administering authority, has delegated responsibility for the management of the Fund to the Local Pension Committee (Committee).
+Leicestershire County Council, as the administering authority, has delegated responsibility for the management of the Fund to the Local Pension Committee (the Committee).
 The Committee has responsibility for establishing an investment policy and its ongoing implementation.

-Members of the Pension Committee have a fiduciary duty to safeguard, above all else, the financial interests of the Fund's beneficiaries.
+Members of the Local Pension Committee have a fiduciary duty to safeguard, above all else, the financial interests of the Fund's beneficiaries.
 Beneficiaries, in this context, are the members of the Fund who are entitled to benefits (pensioners, previous and current employees) and the employing organisations.
-Other key stakeholders are the beneficiaries of the employing organisations services, for example local Council Tax payers.
+Other key stakeholders are the beneficiaries of the employing organisations services, for example local Council tax payers.

 Decisions affecting the Fund's investment strategy are taken with appropriate advice from the Fund's advisers.
 Only persons or organisations with the necessary skills take decisions affecting the Fund.
-The Members of the Pension Committee do receive training as and when deemed appropriate, to enable them to critically evaluate any advice they receive.
+The Members of the Committee do receive training as and when deemed appropriate, to enable them to critically evaluate any advice they receive.
+This is documented within the Fund's Training Policy.